G-Jeffreys/G-Jeffreys.github.io/_teaching/2021-summer-teaching.md

 location: "Boston, MA"
 ---

-These are the courses I taught at Boston University in the summer of 2021.
+The courses I taught at Boston University in the summer of 2021: Discrete Math and Applications of Math for Personal Finance.

 Discrete Mathematics
 ======